Create A FAQ Chatbot in 3 Steps

 Consider if your chatbot will also perform small tasks, like check the status of a shipment or help with account management.
 Not all chatbot providers allow for such tasks so it’ll help you narrow down your choices.

-Chatbots fit well into existing sales strategies; you’ll notice fewer abandoned carts and collect more potential leads by being available 24/7.
+A chatbot can also go beyond answering FAQs — you can use it as part of your existing sales strategy.
+You’ll have fewer abandoned carts and collect more potential leads by being available 24/7.
 If you need help planning your FAQ chatbot strategy and want to fit it into your sales approach, check out our post, “8 sales chatbots features that hook customers.”